 Characterisation using Reverse Genetics

-Another method to examine the underlying molecular mechanisms of a species is reverse genetics.
+Another approach to examining the underlying molecular mechanisms of a species is reverse genetics.
 This process examines the phenotypical effect when these genes are manipulated to either eliminate them or modifying them to make the resulting gene unusable in the system. <Zebrafish TILLING and reverse genetics - (Moens et al. 2008) > <Barley?
-Arabidopsis examples?> In Nicotiana benthamiana, the gene FATTY ACID DESATURASE 2 (NbFAD2) was knocked using an RNAi construct and two genes introduced from Arabidopsis, FATTY ACID ELONGASE 1 (FAE1) and acyl-CoA:diacylglycerol acyltransferase 1 (DGAT1), to manipulate the composition of the resulting leaf oil profile (Naim et al. 2012).
-The drawback of the reverse genetics approach is the requirement for a priori knowledge of expressed transcripts in the system as well as the creation of knockout constructs to successfully silence the gene in question.
-However, as the cost of sequencing has decreased substantially in the last decade, the creation of a useful de novo transcriptome is now much easier to complete, proving a wealth of candidate genes to examine with reverse genetics.
+Arabidopsis examples?> For example, to manipulate the composition of the leaf oil profile of Nicotiana benthamiana, the gene FATTY ACID DESATURASE 2 (NbFAD2) was knocked using an RNAi construct and two genes were introduced from Arabidopsis, FATTY ACID ELONGASE 1 (FAE1) and acyl-CoA:diacylglycerol acyltransferase 1 (DGAT1) (Naim et al. 2012).
+The drawback of the reverse genetics is the requirement for a priori knowledge of expressed transcripts in the system as well as the creation of knockout constructs to successfully silence the gene in question.
+However, with the cost of sequencing having decreased substantially in the last decade, the creating useful de novo transcriptomes is now much easier, providing a wealth of candidate genes to examine with reverse genetics.

 Any easy way of creating a diagram for reverse genetics?